 - Basic calculus (derivatives of polynomial expressions, using first-order conditions to determine maxima and minima)

 Business Writing Proficiency

 - Showing proof of having taken and passed an approved business writing course since your offer of admission to the program

-If you have not satisfied this requirement in one of the first two ways, you will be registered for the Business Writing workshop automatically.
+If you have not satisfied this requirement in one of the first three ways, you will be registered for the Business Writing workshop automatically.

 Notice of Intent

 This publication does not form a contract of any kind.

 Notice of Right to Change Information at Any Time

 The policies, requirements, course offerings, schedules, activities, tuition, fees and calendar of the School and its departments and programs set forth on this website are subject to change without notice at any time at the sole discretion of the administration.
 Such changes may be of any nature, including, but not limited to, the elimination of the School, programs, program options, locations, classes or activities; the relocation or modification of the content of any of the aforementioned; and the cancellation of scheduled classes or other academic activities.
 Payment of tuition or participation in any classes shall constitute a student’s acceptance of the administration’s rights set forth in this paragraph.